emqx/emqx-docs/en_US/security/authz/acl.md

 {% endemqxce %}

-The external database can store a large amount of data and dynamically manage ACLs to facilitate integration with external device management systems.
+An external database can store a large amount of data and dynamically manage ACLs to facilitate integration with external device management systems.